 Kombucha Green Smoothie

-Kombucha is thought to offer probiotic benefits in its raw form, while vegetables like spinach and kale are full of nutrients.
+Kombucha is thought to offer probiotic benefits in its raw form.
+Vegetables like spinach and kale are full of nutrients.
 Put this under the guise of a creamy smoothie, and you've got yourself a nutrient-dense meal with the experience of a tasty treat.
 Blend up 1 cup of kombucha with 1 cup of plain non-fat yogurt, half an avocado, a banana, a peeled kiwi, 2 cups of spinach, and 1 cup of kale.
 At 210 calories, 6 grams of fat, and 7 grams of protein, we can get on board with this smoothie.

 Blueberry Chia Yogurt

 This three-ingredient option is as easy as it is tasty.
 Shapiro recommends adding a 1/2 cup of blueberries and 1 tablespoon of chia seeds to 2 percent Greek yogurt for a breakfast that tastes more like a treat.
 This option has 220 calories, 18 grams of protein, 8 grams of fat.

 Veggie English Muffin Sandwich

 An English muffin breakfast sandwich just hits different.
 It's the kind of meal that makes you want to get out of bed.
 This recipe contains about 255 calories and 16 grams of protein and requires minimal effort.
 Layer a toasted whole-wheat English muffin with two egg whites, a sliced tomato, spinach, avocado, and skim mozzarella.

 Spinach Turkey Bacon Egg Cups with a Green Smoothie

 Egg cups are a pretty much genius way to eat healthy with little effort throughout the workweek.
 This low-calorie recipe—292 to be exact—makes the perfect breakfast muffin with 8 grams of protein and 16 grams of fat.
 To make, fill a muffin tin with an egg mixture containing chopped spinach and turkey bacon, and bake for 15 to 20 minutes.
 Then pop two in the microwave each morning for the healthiest "pre-made" meal ever!

 Chocolate Overnight Oats